SNVSCN7D November 2023 – June 2026 REF54

 During the long-term stability testing, precautions are taken to make sure that only the long-term stability drift is being measured.
 The boards are maintained at 35°C ± 0.02°C in an oil bath.
 The oil bath makes sure that the temperature is constant across the device over time.
 The measurements are captured every 30 minutes with a calibrated 8.5 digit multimeter.

-Typical long-term stability characteristic are expressed as a deviation over time.
-Figure 7-2 shows the typical drift value for the REF54 VOUT is 25 ppm from 0 to 1000 hours.
-The REF54 experiences the highest drift in the initial 1000 hr, subsequent deviation is typically lower than previous 1000 hours.
+Typical long term stability characteristic are expressed as reference voltage deviation over time.
+Figure 7-2 shows the typical drift value for the REF54 in SOIC package VREF is 25ppm from 0 to 1000 hours.
+Figure 7-4 shows the typical drift value for the REF54 in FKH package VREF is 3ppm from 0 to 1000 hours.
+The REF54 experiences the highest drift in the initial 1000hr, subsequent deviation is typically lower than previous 1000 hours.